 Floral careerPolly Floral Career Workshops are designed in partnership with nonprofits to provide hands-on floral training for the resilient people they serve, building confidence and practical skills that lead to long-term employment opportunities in related fields.
 These workshops differ from the short tutorials we offer to partner nonprofits for their flower-sale fundraisers.
 While the focus is on preparing participants for stable jobs elsewhere, we also encourage them to join us for part-time day work at Polly, where they can create bouquets for our fundraising sales benefiting other nonprofits.
 This offers flexible, meaningful income along the way.
 Most workshops are held in Polly’s new floral studio providing a creative space for therapeutic design and career prep.

 This introductory workshop focuses on floristry fundamentals, teaching participants Polly-style methods to arrange the freshest, locally grown botanicals into handheld bouquets.
-Through hands-on practice, attendees build confidence in design techniques while exploring personal expression.
+Through hands-on practice, attendees build confidence in design techniques and explore personal expression.

 In this session, compose several centerpieces ranging from simple to highly complex with layers of texture, natural abstractions, and color—all in an effort to convey therapeutic fragrance and feeling in a photo.
 Participants learn how to properly represent their work through photography to prepare for employment outreach.